chrissobolewski/htmm/_notes/Chargeback.md

 Filing a chargeback claim is usually a good idea if:
 - You noticed you were charged twice for the same purchase.
 - The goods that arrived were faulty or damaged.
-- You returned your purchase but haven't received a refund.
+- You returned your purchase but haven't received the refund.
 - You noticed a fraudulent transaction on your card statement.
 - You noticed a transaction authorization error (e.g. you got a card terminal receipt saying that the transaction was denied, but you were still charged the full amount).
-- After taking out cash from an ATM, your account was debited for a different amount than the cash you withdrew.
+- After taking out cash from an ATM, your account was debited for a different amount than the amount of cash you withdrew.
-- You were charged in a different currency than you chose during the transaction.
+- You were charged in a different currency than you chose to be charged in during the transaction.
 - You didn't receive the goods/services ordered (or you were charged for goods/serviced you didn't order).
 - You were charged for your subscription, even though you canceled it or disabled auto-renewal.